-• Online threaded discussions are public messages, and all writings in this area will be viewable by the entire class or assigned group members.
-If you prefer that only the instructor sees your communication, send it to by email, and be sure to identify yourself and identify the class in the subject line.

-- Posting of personal contact information is discouraged (e.g. telephone numbers), but not forbidden. - Online Instructor Response Policy: I will check email somewhat frequently and will respond to course related questions within a day or two if possible.
-Begin the subject line of your email with "[CS325]" to ensure I see it quickly. - Observation of "Netiquette": All your online communications need to be composed with fairness, honesty and tact.
+- Online threaded discussions are public messages, and all writings in this area will be viewable by the entire class or assigned group members.
+If you prefer that only the instructor sees your communication, send it to by email, and be sure to identify yourself and identify the class in the subject line. - Posting of personal contact information is discouraged (e.g. telephone numbers), but not forbidden. - Online Instructor Response Policy: I will check email somewhat frequently and will respond to course related questions within 48 hours if possible.
+For fastest response use Canvas messaging. - Observation of "Netiquette": All your online communications need to be composed with fairness, honesty and tact.
 Spelling and grammar are very important in an online course.
 What you put into an online course reflects on your level of professionalism. - Check the Announcements area and the course syllabus before you ask general course "housekeeping" questions (i.e. how do I submit assignment 3?).